History of the Cook Islands: Early European contact

 Spanish ships visited the islands in the 16th century; the first written record of contact between Europeans and the native inhabitants of the Cook Islands came with the sighting of Pukapuka by Spanish sailor Álvaro de Mendaña in 1595, who called it San Bernardo (Saint Bernard).
 Portuguese-Spaniard Pedro Fernández de Quirós made the first recorded European landing in the islands when he set foot on Rakahanga in 1606, calling it Gente Hermosa (Beautiful People).

 British navigator Captain James Cook arrived in 1773 and 1777.
 Cook named the islands the 'Hervey Islands' to honour a British Lord of the Admiralty.
 Half a century later, the Russian Baltic German Admiral Adam Johann von Krusenstern published the Atlas de l'Ocean Pacifique, in which he renamed the islands the Cook Islands to honour Cook.
 Captain Cook navigated and mapped much of the group.
 Surprisingly, Cook never sighted the largest island, Rarotonga, and the only island that he personally set foot on was the tiny, uninhabited Palmerston Atoll.

+In 1813, Captain Theodore Walker of the colonial brig Endeavour made the first official sighting of the island Rarotonga.

 The first recorded landing by Europeans on Rarotonga was in 1814 by the Cumberland; trouble broke out between the sailors and the Islanders and many were killed on both sides.

-The islands saw no more Europeans until missionaries arrived from England in 1821.
-Christianity quickly took hold in the culture and remains the predominant religion today.

-In 1823, Captain John Dibbs of the colonial barque Endeavour made the first official sighting of the island Rarotonga.
-The Endeavour was transporting Rev. John Williams on a missionary voyage to the islands.
+Missionary activity

+Papeiha, a Christian convert from Bora Bora, conducted evangelising missions to Aitutaki in 1821 and to Rarotonga in 1823.

+The London Missionary Society (LMS) established a presence on Rarotonga in 1827, with three mission stations established along with churches and schools.
+The missionaries worked with the ariki (paramount chiefs) to promulgate basic law codes and attempt to regulate interacts between islanders and visiting Europeans, mostly whalers.
+This included barring Europeans from staying overnight on the island and barring Maori from staying overnight on European ships.

+The exclusion policy towards non-missionary Europeans was abandoned by the ariki in the 1850s, when European traders began to establish themselves.
+In 1865 a formal petition was drafted seeking the creation of a British protectorate, following concerns by the ariki about French influence; the LMS had cultivated an anti-Catholic sentiment on Rarotonga.
+The Foreign Office refused the request after finding the islanders' claims about French activities were overstated.

+In 1881, a British consulate was established on Rarotonga following a petition by fifteen European merchants and planters, with Charles E. Goodman as the inaugural consul.
+By this time there was also a Chinese population on Rarotonga.